Open a Company in Italy

 The share capital can be paid starting from one euro upwards (Banks will look more favourably at companies with significant share capital to assess the real propensity to the business and the opening of a credit line).

-The S.r.l. is the preferred form in the case of a foreign company that wants to create a subsidiary or a permanent establishment.
+The S.r.l. is the preferred form for a foreign company that wants to create a subsidiary or a permanent establishment.

 What you need to do to open a company in Italy.

-Whether you are an individual or a foreign company, our lawyers will guide you along the process to open a company in Italy and start a business in just a few steps:
+Whether you are an individual or a foreign company, our lawyers will guide you through the process of opening a company in Italy and starting a business in just a few steps.

-- We will prepare all the necessary documents such as the articles of association and memorandum of understanding, the company directors’ specimen signatures, affidavits, due diligence, documentation translations etc.
+a) We will prepare all the necessary documents, such as the articles of association and memorandum of association, the company directors’ specimen signatures, affidavits, due diligence, and documentation translations.

 - find the ideal location for your business;